-A ballot result will be considered valid only when more than half of the number of currently active Members has participated.
-The number of currently active Members is the average number of Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.
+A ballot result will be considered valid only when more than half of the number of currently active Voting Members has participated.
+The number of currently active Voting Members is the average number of Voting Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.

 The Chair will tabulate and announce the results within three (3) business days of the close of the voting period.

 The Chair may delegate any of his/her duties under this Section 2.3 and Section 2.4 to the Vice Chair as necessary, or the Vice Chair may otherwise execute the duties and obligations of the Chair as provided in Section 4.1(1) of these Bylaws.